 Payment on the day of the consultation is required.
 We accept Cash, Eftpos and Credit Card.
 You are eligible for some Medicare rebates with a valid referral.

 Drops may be used to dilate your pupils during your consultation.
 These drops will blur your eyes, affecting your near vision.
 It may take approximately three hours for your vision to return to normal.
-We suggest you avoid driving during this time and recommend you have someone drive you home, or take public transport.
-Sunglasses will help to minimise the glare caused by dilated pupils.
+We suggest you avoid driving during this time and recommend you have someone drive you home.
+Sunglasses will help to minimize the glare caused by dilated pupils.